dasensioco/edu-devcamp/HOL/HOL2/README.md

 1. Start the teams client and login as `Bill Sluss`.

-1. Click `Store` on the bottom of the left menu and then `Upload a custom app` at the end of the list (if another pop-up appears select `Upload for me or my team`).
+1. Click `Apps` on the bottom of the left menu and then `Upload a custom app` at the end of the list (if another pop-up appears select `Upload for me or my team`).

     ![image](./media/2018-09-10-11-31-00.jpg)